Poofjunior/QPose/README.md

 Dual Quaternions play a vital role in manipulating objects in 3D.
-Traditionally, homogeneous transformation matrices and linear algebra are used to encode and manipulate an objects position and orientation.
+Traditionally, homogeneous transformation matrices and linear algebra are used to encode and manipulate an object's position and orientation.
 Dual Quaternions are less operation-intensive (they require less calculations) and avoid some singularities that occur when encoding 3D position and orientation with Matrices.
 They can also be smoothly interpolated from one Dual Quaternion to